Thatchanon-anancharoenkij/Thatchanon-anancharoenkij.github.io/_pages/about.md

   enabled: true
 ---

-I am currently a PhD student in Applied Statistics at Chiang Mai University, Thailand.
+I am currently a PhD student in Applied Statistics at Chiang Mai University.

-My research focuses on Causal Inference, Statistical Learning.
+My research focuses on Causal Inference and Statistical Learning.